-Following the adoption of the Commission Implementing Decision (EU) 2015/750 by the European Commission (hereinafter referred to as 'Commission Decision'), as per Regulation 75 of the Electronic Communications Networks and Services (General) Regulations1 (hereinafter 'the ECNSR'), the MCA, through the National Frequency Plan, designated the 1.5 GHz frequency band to be used by terrestrial systems capable of providing electronic communication services in compliance with the technical parameters set out in the above mentioned Commission Implementing Decision.
-The Plan, in accordance with the Commission Decision, has made available the 1.5 GHz band for wireless broadband supplemental downlink (WBB SDL).
+Following the adoption of the Commission Implementing Decision (EU) 2015/750 by the European Commission as amended by Commission Implementing Decision (EU) 2018/661 (hereinafter referred to as the 'Commission Decision'), as per Regulation 75 of the Electronic Communications Networks and Services (General) Regulations3 (hereinafter 'the ECNSR'), the MCA, through the National Frequency Plan, designated the 1.5 GHz frequency band to be used by terrestrial systems capable of providing electronic communication services in compliance with the technical parameters set out in the above mentioned Commission Implementing Decision.
+The Plan, in accordance with the Commission Decision, has made available the 1.5 GHz band for wireless broadband supplemental downlink (WBB SDL) services.

 In order to complement with the 1.5 GHz band harmonisation measures, the MCA is issuing this Decision governing the assignment and management approach for the 1.5 GHz band.
-Such a measure is inline with the Government's National Frequency Plan.
+Such a measure is in line with the Government's National Frequency Plan, adopted and published in accordance with the Electronic Communications (Regulation) Act (Chapter 399 of the Laws of Malta).